shdlabs/SSTorytime/docs/N4L.md

 being able to quickly turn them into a searchable graphical database, from which and can reason through stories.

+*One of the important ways we make notes is to draw pictures and place concepts on maps, in which things are close together or laid out in a logical manner, In the future, N4L should be able to support simple sketches too, but that's for future development.*

+## Why do we need a language?

+These days there are too many software engineers and we tend to make systems for them.
+So people are simply expected to learn how to use computer code, and "APIs" do enter data.
+This is not intuitive (actually to anyone).
+Computers are a tool, and tools are supposed to do the work for humans, not the other way around!
+So we want to try to make data entry easy.

 The purpose of using a simple yet semi-formal language as a starting point is to avoid the "information model trap" that befalls many data representations, i.e. forcing users to put everything into a pre-approved model,